Women in Anglo-Saxon society: Christianity

-Churches in Anglo-Saxon England stressed doctrines that preached about virginity as a virtue and faithful monogamy; this is believed to have limited an individual’s chances of acquiring status, political power and property.
-Anglo-Saxon England was one of the first places in history where women were raised to sainthood, and this was most keenly observed immediately following the acceptance of Christianity.
+In the early English Catholic church, women could be raised to sainthood, and this was most keenly observed immediately following the acceptance of Christianity.
 Christianity provided certain level of freedom for women and helped them rise to some of the most powerful positions in society.
 Within the church, women received relatively equal status despite there being evidence of anti-feminism found in homilies.
-Although anti-feminism was found in homilies, it does not always hold true in practice.
+Although anti-feminism was found in homilies, it did not always hold true in practice.
 Women who went into the convent and took vows of poverty, chastity and obedience were glorified in the eyes of the Church and its Fathers.
-The convent offered self-development and social responsibility to women, something that women are still fighting for today.
-Uniquely, the Anglo-Saxon church had institutions that consisted of male and female monasteries, located together but segregated.
-In these, the female abbot assumed the headship of the institution.
+The convent offered self-development and social responsibility to women.

+The early Catholic church had institutions that consisted of male and female monasteries, located together but segregated.
+In these, the abbess assumed the headship of the institution.
 Convents were run by abbesses, this is evidence that women held positions of visibility and significance.
 They were responsible for the finances and management of property, with help from some of the resident nuns.
-This level of authority did not survive the Viking invasion of 789, although women continued to play a major role in the church in late Anglo-Saxon England.
-The presence of single gendered convents and monasteries meant chores that were commonly done by the other sex, would have been performed by the common sex.
-For example, men would have worked in the kitchens of monasteries and women would have worked in the gardens of nunneries.
+This level of authority did not survive the Viking invasion of 789, although women continued to play important roles in the church in late Anglo-Saxon England.
+In nunneries, women would undertake duties across the household, including raising animals, working in the gardens, making textiles, and scribing.

-It is clear that there were equal opportunities for men and women in the Christian Church in Anglo-Saxon England, but it is still important to look at the "Patriarchs of the Bible."
-Although women were given these opportunities, they were given by men and the Church's significant positions of authority were all held by men.
-Thus the gender differences and ideological conflicts surrounding sexuality and kinship, amongst others, resulted from the introduction of Christianity.
+Although there were some equal opportunities for men and women in the Christian Church in Anglo-Saxon England, scholars including Fell and Pasternack suggest that it is still important to look at the role of the "Patriarchs of the Bible."
+Outside monastic orders, the Church's positions of authority were all held by men, and men granted women the opportunities and status that they had.
+Furthermore, churches in Anglo-Saxon England stressed doctrines that preached about virginity as a virtue and faithful monogamy; this is believed to have limited some people's chances of acquiring political power and property.

+Queens and rulers

+Women could hold positions of highest power in politics.
+In the sixth century, Bertha of Kent was instrumental to the establishment of Christianity in the region.

+Bede records that the wife of Raedwald, leader of the East Angles in the seventh century who was possibly buried in Mound 1 at Sutton Hoo, played a role in keeping pagan belief at court, and her influence may be evident in the pagan symbol items in the burial.
+Other burials at Sutton Hoo, including the Mound 14 timber-lined burial chamber, provide material evidence of high-status women.

+In the tenth century, Aethelflaed was the 'effective ruler of Mercia' even before the death of her husband, and also was founder of Gloucester Abbey.

+Emma of Normandy, who married first Æthelred the Unready and then Cnut, and was the mother of Harthacnut and Edward the Confessor, was 'a major force in the turbulent politics of 11th-century England'.